situmtech/react-native/README.md

 This plugin has two parts:

-- The base SDK, the building blocks that allow you
+- The base SDK, the building blocks that allow you to:
-  - Obtain information related to buildings where Situm's positioning system is already configured: floorplans, points of interest, geotriggered events, etc.
+  - obtain information related to buildings where Situm's positioning system is already configured: floorplans, points of interest, geotriggered events, etc.
-  - Retrieve the location of the smartphone inside these buildings (position, orientation, and floor where the smartphone is).
+  - retrieve the location of the smartphone inside these buildings (position, orientation, and floor where the smartphone is).
-  - Compute a route from a point A (e.g. where the smartphone is) to a point B (e.g. any point of interest within the building).
+  - compute a route from a point A (e.g. where the smartphone is) to a point B (e.g. any point of interest within the building).
-  - Trigger notifications when the user enters a certain area.
+  - trigger notifications when the user enters a certain area.

 - A full featured and easy to integrate React Native component that allows you to:
   - show your cartography on a map